 Idea Center spaces available for Tier One Launch support include: the Brown and Nord Labs; the George Gund Dance Studio; the Miller Classrooms; the PB&J Lounge; and the Westfield Insurance Studio Theatre.
 Occasionally, the Red and Green Rehearsal Halls may become available for space donation on a limited basis.
 Space donations can be for as little as one day or for as long as several weeks, pending application approval and space availability.

 Please allow 30 days for response to Tier One Launch proposals.
+Requests that include a workshop performance must be submitted 60 days prior to the desired workshop performance date(s).
 Recent recipients of Tier One Launch support include: Ray Caspio, Inlet Dance Theatre, Karamu House, Meg Louise, Progressive Arts Alliance, and Eric Schmiedl.

 By invitation only.